MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ::: moniker-end

+::: moniker range="sc-dpm-2019"

+**Issue**: Are virtual tape libraries supported?

+**Workaround**: Virtual tape libraries configured with a virtual fiber channel adapter are supported on DPM 2019 or later with certified hardware.
+For a current list of supported hardware see [Compatible Tape Libraries](/SystemCenterDocs/dpm/dpm-compatible-tape-libraries.md).
+To check if your tape library is supported by the virtual fiber channel adapter, please contact your tape hardware vendor and ask them to [Verify tape library compatibility](~/dpm/identify-compatible-tape-libraries.md).

+::: moniker-end

 ::: moniker range="sc-dpm-2022"

 **Issue**: Are virtual tape libraries supported?

 **Workaround**: Virtual tape libraries configured with a virtual fiber channel adapter are supported on DPM 2022 with certified hardware.
-For a current list of supported hardware see [Compatible Tape Libraries](https://go.microsoft.com/fwlink/?LinkID=389995).
+For a current list of supported hardware see [Compatible Tape Libraries](/SystemCenterDocs/dpm/dpm-compatible-tape-libraries.md).
 To check if your tape library is supported by the virtual fiber channel adapter, please contact your tape hardware vendor and ask them to [Verify tape library compatibility](~/dpm/identify-compatible-tape-libraries.md).

 ::: moniker-end